 A School ethos of encouragement, respect and care for others is central to the promotion of positive behaviour.
-Rewards are one means of achieving this.
+The School values the positive contribution pupils make to School life.
+Through the Merit System, pupils are rewarded for this contribution.
 They have a motivational role in helping pupils to realise that positive behaviour is valued; pupils are expected to be polite, organised, helpful, co-operative and follow the Pupils' Code of Conduct (see Appendix 3).
-We wish to reward and actively encourage positive behaviour at all levels (see Appendix 2 for strategies used to promote positive behaviour in general throughout the School).
+The School wishes to encourage, reward and promote positive behaviour at all levels through a range of strategies (see Appendix 2).